Islamic ceramics from the Susa site: Problems related to the study of the Susa site

-Other problems are linked to the objects themselves: indeed, the development of ceramic production is not very fast.
+Other problems are linked to the objects themselves.
 The relatively easy conquest of the Muslim armies in the first half of the 7th century allowed production to continue without too much trouble, and the models of production seem to pass from one generation to the next without undergoing major changes.
-It is therefore difficult, for certain pieces, to determine whether or not they are Islamic, or to suggest a reduced dating.without too much trouble, and the models of production seem to pass from one generation to the next without undergoing major changes.
-It is therefore difficult, for certain pieces, to determine whether or not they are Islamic, or to suggest a reduced dating.
+It is therefore difficult to determine whether certain pieces are Islamic, or to suggest a reduced dating.

 Status of ceramics at the Susa site

 The production of terracotta in the city seems quite probable, given the abundance of material and the discovery of pottery material such as baking sticks and molds.

 Stratigraphy of the site for the Islamic period

 In the most recent excavations, where a stratigraphy was established, five periods could be distinguished: